RESOLUTE™ UHV absolute encoder system with RTLA30 linear scale

 Renishaw supports BiSS C (unidirectional) open protocol for absolute encoders.
 BiSS is a high-speed serial protocol, perfect for dynamic axes that require high acceleration, smooth velocity control, excellent bi-directional repeatability and rock-solid positional stability.

 RESOLUTE with Panasonic serial communications interface is available in linear and rotary forms.
 Compatible with the A5 and A6 series of drivers, it provides high resolution repeatable feedback for better servo and speed control.

-FASTRACK RTLA: stainless steel tape scale with track mounting system
+FASTRACK RTLA30: stainless steel tape scale with track mounting system

 RTLA30-S: stainless steel absolute coded tape scale with adhesive backing, for mounting directly to a substrate without the FASTRACK guide rails